malcolmgreaves/embed_qwen_k8s/README.md

 - `INPUT` is the path, or s3 key (prefix), to the common crawl Parquet files
 - `OUTPUT` is the path, or s3 key (prefix), where the output chnked text + embeddings are written to

+Try using `INPUT='s3://commoncrawl/crawl-data/CC-MAIN-2025-08/segments/*/warc/*'` to run on the August, 2025 common crawl results!

 ## Running on Kubernetes
 1. Set all environment variables for configuration.